 Using Mighty Play’s StudyAce Platform, Stanbridge Academy Captivates The Attention of Students with Learning Disabilities

-For most students with learning disabilities, maintaining focus during study and learning sessions is an all too familiar challenge — one that threatens to obstruct their quest for knowledge acquisition and even their success as a student.
-One way of tackling this challenge is to bolster the student’s inherent desire to remain focused on learning by using games that incorporate relevant curriculum.
+For most students with learning disabilities, maintaining focus during study and learning sessions is an all too familiar challenge, one that threatens to obstruct their quest for knowledge acquisition.
+One way of tackling this challenge is to bolster the student’s inherent desire to remain focused on learning by using games with relevant curriculum.
 StudyAce, an engaging learning game-based platform developed by Mighty Play, offers just that.
 StudyAce presents curriculum through customizable games, flashcards, practice tests and student reporting.

-Recently, Mighty Play had the opportunity to pilot 5th through 8th-grade learning games at Stanbridge Academy, a K-12 school for children with mild to moderate learning disabilities, located in the San Francisco Bay Area.
-Teachers at Stanbridge Academy understand their students’ learning differences, and work to perfect strategies that develop their students’ academic, social and emotional capabilities.
-Pupils describe the environment at Stanbridge, as caring and filled with great warmth.
+Recently, Mighty Play had the opportunity to pilot 5th through 8th-grade learning games at The Stanbridge Academy.
+Stanbridge Academy is a caring, and comprehensive K-12 school for students with mild to moderate learning and social communication disabilities.
+Teachers at Stanbridge Academy understand their students’ learning differences, and work to perfect strategies that develop their academic, social and emotional capabilities.
+Students describe the environment at Stanbridge, as caring and filled with great warmth.

 Learning games typically generate a lot of excitement and buzz in the classroom.
-However, as demonstrated at Stanbridge Academy, StudyAce creates a particularly healthy and effective learning environment, where students pay rapt attention to their lessons — so much so that there was nothing but silence in the classroom.
+However, as demonstrated at Stanbridge Academy, StudyAce creates a particularly healthy learning environment where students pay rapt attention to their lessons, so much so that there’s nothing but silence in the classroom.